richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 # API Details

-This section describes each API introduced in the Overview in detail.
-Describe how each API supports specific features given in the assignment specification, what resources it might use, how it is intended to be used, and how it could be extended to include additional requirements (from the assignment specification or discussed by your team).
-Finally, justify the decision to create each class introduced with respect to the design's key goals, principles, and abstractions.
-Your APIs should be written as Java interfaces, types that cannot contain instance variables or private methods, in appropriate packages.
-These should be Java code files that compile and contain extensive comments to explain the purpose of each interface and each method within the interface (note this code can be generated directly from a UML diagram).
-Include any Exceptions you plan to throw because of errors that might occur within your methods.
-Note, this does not require that all of these types will remain as interfaces in the final implementation, just that the goal is for you to focus on each type's behavior and purpose.

 GUI:
 This API is used to display all appropriate objects and information on the screen for the user to see.
 The API will intialize all the JavaFX code such as the scene and group and most some methods will run once to simply set up the display.
 There won't be too many classes in this API but classes will be introduced to handle the updating of each bit of information displayed to the user e.g. the turtle or active variables.
 These will be called upon the completion of the back-end's processing of the user input text.
 It should be able to be easily extended to add further features to the User Interface simply by adding to the initialization method and creating a  new class for the new specific function.